isomerpages/pris-test/index.md

       image: /images/stock-photos/Officers-ICC.jpg
   - infopic:
       title: Our Rehabilitation Process
-      button: Click here to find out more
+      button: Know more about what we do
       url: /rehabilitation-process-menu
       image: /images/image-library/rehab%20process.jpg
       alt: Image alt text